icomse/3rd_workshop_advanced_sampling/Thursday/README.md

   - “$ cd [YOUR iCoMSE DIRECTORY]”

 - Then using the command
-  - “$ git pull origin main”: This will allow you to download the latest version of contents within the iCoMSE repository.
+  - “$ git pull”: This will allow you to download the latest version of contents within the iCoMSE repository.

  In addition to the Monday - Wednesday directories, you should now also see Thursday and Friday directories